Movatterモバイル変換

 2011Madavoor Vasudevan NairArtsKerala

-2011Ramdas PaiLiterature & EducationKarnataka
+2011Ramdas PaiLiterature and EducationKarnataka

-2011Dashrath Patel[ii]#ArtsGujarat
+2011Dashrath Patel#[ii]ArtsGujarat

-2011Rajendra Singh PawarTrade & IndustryHaryana
+2011Rajendra Singh PawarTrade and IndustryHaryana

 2011S.
-RamachandranScience & EngineeringTamil Nadu
+RamachandranScience and EngineeringTamil Nadu

 2011Shobhana RanadeSocial WorkMaharashtra

-2011Gunupati Venkata Krishna ReddyTrade & IndustryAndhra Pradesh
+2011Gunupati Venkata Krishna ReddyTrade and IndustryAndhra Pradesh

-2011Kallam Anji ReddyTrade & IndustryAndhra Pradesh
+2011Kallam Anji ReddyTrade and IndustryAndhra Pradesh

 2011Waheeda RehmanArtsMaharashtra